copph33/WebMap/README.md

 <p align="center">
 <br>
-A Web Dashbord for Nmap XML Report ( A copy from....)
+A Web Dashbord for Nmap XML Report ( A copy from https://github.com/SabyasachiRana/WebMap)
 </p>

 ## Table Of Contents